 |

-After some hammer and dolly work it looks okay, except for the last two inches in the back, which will be adjusted later to get a similar shape as the other fender.
+After some hammer and dolly work it looks okay, except for the last two inches in the back, which will be adjusted and welded later together with the other fender to ge them to look alike.

 |